 Treatment is important.
-If gonorrhea isn't treated, it can lead to other problems such as pelvic inflammatory disease.
-This can make it hard or impossible for you to get pregnant in the future.
+If gonorrhea isn't treated, it can spread to other parts of your body.
+It can lead to other problems such as a serious infection of the uterus, fallopian tubes, or ovaries (pelvic inflammatory disease).
+This can make it hard or impossible to get pregnant in the future.
 And if you're not treated, you will infect everyone you have sex with.

-It's easy to get gonorrhea again if you are not careful.
-It's a good idea to start thinking about prevention now.
+It's easy to get gonorrhea again.
+Condoms can help prevent infections.
 Not having sex is the best way to prevent any sexually transmitted infection.

 Call 911 anytime you think you may need emergency care.
 For example, call if:

-Enter L341 in the search box to learn more about "Gonorrhea in Female Teens: Care Instructions."
+Enter L341 in the search box to learn more about "Gonorrhea in Teens: Care Instructions".

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.